aljosephson/dissertation/README.md

 # Essay 1: Intra-Household Management of Resources: Evidence from Malawi
 currently in first round review
+[issues with this repo - detached head: 31 October 2023]

 # Essay 2: Preferences and crop choice during Zimbabwe’s macroeconomic crisis
 with Jacob Ricker-Gilbert, published in African Journal of Agricultural and Resource Economics